xcart/xcart-docs/_pages/kb_en/modules/hurry_up.md

    ![frequently-viewed-products-alerts.png]({{site.baseurl}}/attachments/ref_4XQjes9g/frequently-viewed-products-alerts.png)

    * **Alert position** : Select the way the notifications should be displayed.
 You can choose between inside the page content (below the **Add to Cart** button) or a pop up as a tooltip at the bottom of the page.
    * **Count viewers within this period (minutes)** : Specify a time period in seconds.
-The module will count only those customers who viewed the product **less** than this number of minutes ago.
+The module will count only those customers who viewed the product LESS than this number of minutes ago.
    * **Custom text color** : Choose the text color for the alert.
    * **Custom background color** : Choose the backgroung color for alert.
    * **Custom border color** : Choose the border color for alert.